Azure Active Directory reporting and monitoring deployment dependencies

 - an Azure storage account for archival purposes.

-- Azure Monitor logs, formerly known as Azure Log Analytics workspace, where you can analyze the data, create dashboards, and alert on specific events.
+- Azure Monitor logs, where you can analyze the data, create dashboards, and alert on specific events.

 - an Azure event hub where you can integrate with your existing SIEM tools such as Splunk, Sumologic, or QRadar.